stormic-nomad-nishant/azure-terraform/README.md

 1. Follow https://docs.microsoft.com/en-gb/azure/virtual-machines/linux/terraform-install-configure
 This will setup your azure account to be used with terraform.
 2. Next setup your local env variables as mentioned in the above link

-3. You also needs to install azure-cli on your local system
+### Install azure-cli on your macbook
-   ex: for Mac  `brew update && brew install azure-cli` and then login via `az login`
+1. You also needs to install azure-cli on your local system For Mac:  `brew update && brew install azure-cli` and then login via `az login`

 ## Final Check
 .
 Move into the "Test" directory and then test if you can do stuff with terraform , use: